+\textbf{Comparison to \cite{huang-et-al24occupancybased}.} They focus primarily on the finite-horizon, expected return setting, with a brief extension to general utilities leaving global optimality for future work.
+In contrast, our work directly targets infinite-horizon discounted RLGU.
+Furthermore, we establish a \textit{last-iterate global} convergence guarantee with a rate for RLGU, improving upon their best-iterate rate for expected returns.
+Their analysis does not immediately extend to RLGU.
+Finally, although we both use MLE occupancy measure estimation, their method requires estimating both occupancy and log-gradient occupancy via recursive regression, introducing additional estimation error.
+Focusing on the online setting, our method only requires MLE occupancy estimation.

-\textbf{Comparison to \citet[section 5]{barakat-et-al23rl-gen-ut}.} Before commenting on the issues in the MSE approach of \citet{barakat-et-al23rl-gen-ut} for scaling to large spaces and the benefits of our approach, we highlight three preliminary points: (a) Experiments.
-They do not provide simulations to test their algorithm in section 5 for large state action spaces, we do provide simulations and compare to the tabular setting to demonstrate the scalability issue; (b) Global convergence.
-In contrast to our work (see Theorem~\ref{thm:concave}, Corollary~\ref{cor:concave-ut}), they only provide a first-order stationarity guarantee and they do not provide global convergence guarantees; (c) Technical analysis.
+\textbf{Comparison to \citet[section 5]{barakat-et-al23rl-gen-ut}.} Before commenting on the limitations in the MSE approach of \citet{barakat-et-al23rl-gen-ut} for scaling to large spaces, we highlight first two preliminary points: (a) Global convergence.
+In contrast to our work which establishes global convergence guarantees (see Theorem~\ref{thm:concave}, Corollary~\ref{cor:concave-ut}), \citet{barakat-et-al23rl-gen-ut} only provide a first-order stationarity guarantee; (b) Technical analysis.
 Our occupancy measure MLE estimation combined with our PG algorithm requires a different analysis even for our first-order stationarity guarantee.
-See appendix~\ref{sec:proofs-cv-analysis}.\\

-\textbf{Mean Square Error vs MLE (ours).} \citet{barakat-et-al23rl-gen-ut} propose to approximate the occupancy measure using a specific mean square error loss estimation procedure whereas we use an MLE procedure.
+We exploit hidden convexity (similarly to \cite{zhang-et-al21}) to obtain global optimality and we isolate and propagate errors induced by occupancy measure approximation in the PG method.
+This leads to a function value gap recursion with errors satisfied by the optimality function value gap.
+See appendix~\ref{sec:proofs-cv-analysis}.
+Furthermore, \citet{barakat-et-al23rl-gen-ut} propose to approximate the occupancy measure using a specific mean square error loss estimation procedure whereas we use an MLE procedure.
 This difference is important given the main goal and motivation of scaling to larger state action spaces.
-We briefly discuss here why \textit{their} MSE formulation is problematic for occupancy measure approximation regarding scalability and other fundamental aspects (see appendix~\ref{apdx:related-work} for a detailed discussion).
-In \citet{barakat-et-al23rl-gen-ut} (see Eq.
-11 therein), the loss for approximating an occupancy measure (induced here by policy~$\pi_{\theta}$) via linear regression is~$\mathbb{E}_{s \sim \rho, a \sim \mathcal{U}(\mathcal{A})}[(\lambda^{\pi_{\theta}}(s,a) - \langle{\phi(s,a), \omega \rangle})^2]$ where $\rho$ is the initial state distribution and~$\mathcal{U}(\mathcal{A})$ the uniform action distribution.
-We now discuss issues with this objective:
+We argue that \textit{their} MSE formulation has important limitations for occupancy measure approximation in terms of scalability and other fundamental aspects (see appendix~\ref{apdx:related-work} for a detailed discussion).